-The design also proposes an elevator to move guests and employees from the lower portion of the site to the primary office building on the bluff.
-In order to mitigate the massing of the elevator, the design of the elevator shall use the same materials as the other buildings so the elevator does not appear as a stand-alone element, but blends in with the surrounding buildings.
+The design also proposes an elevator to move guests and employees from the lower portion of the site to the office building on the bluff.
+In order to mitigate the massing of the elevator, the design of the elevator shall use the same materials as the other buildings so the elevator does not appear as a standalone element, but blends in with the surrounding buildings.

-Staff has determined that it is possible, likely and reasonable that the applicant can meet this standard through the Conditions of Approval.
+HRB has determined that it is possible, likely and reasonable that the applicant can meet this standard through the Conditions of Approval.

-IV.
+III.
 DESIGN COMPOSITION